• Skip to primary navigation

 This aging period can last from several months to a few years.

-The vinegar adds depth to salads and dressings.
+The vinegar improves salads and dressings.

-Moreover, it is great for marinating vegetables or light proteins such as chicken or fish.
+Also, it is great for marinating vegetables or light proteins such as chicken or fish.

 It may not be as easily available as traditional vinegar.